Haozhoong/FCB/readme.md

 python preprocess/gen_slices.py
 python preprocess/gen_smap.py
 ```
-- Please ensure to modify the paths for loading and saving data within the scripts as per your requirements.
+- Please ensure to modify the paths for loading and saving data within the two scripts.
 - Please ensure to update the data paths in the `utils.py` file to match yours.

 ### Training